 But it's a moot point, because it's not happening.

 Eugen Rochko et al. have been maintaining Mastodon, a Twitter-like microblogging software using the ActivityPub protocol, since 2016.
 ActivityPub is a decentralized protocol, like email.
 What that means is that anyone can set up their own “instance”, at their own URL, which will then be able to communicate with any other instance in a straightforward manner, just as an email from email@example.com can go to firstname.lastname@example.org without problem.
-It is relatively easy to set up a Mastodon instance, or to use an entirely different sort of software that also relies on ActivityPub, but which is still going to be able to interact with other ActivityPub-reliant services that serve the same “type” of content.
+It is relatively easy to set up a Mastodon instance, or to use an entirely different sort of software that uses ActivityPub (such as Pleroma, Misskey, Lemmy, among others), but which is still going to be able to interact with other ActivityPub-reliant services that serve the same “type” of content.
 The administrator(s) of each instance can then determine their own policies about what content they will allow, which instances they want to block (because all instances are “federated” by default, hence “fediverse”), and so on.